My Father Deceived Me

 My Father Deceived Me (aliases: My Father Tricked Me خدعني أبي, translit.
-Khadaini abi) is a 1951 Egyptian film written and directed by Mahmoud Zulfikar.
-It stars Mahmoud Zulfikar, Sabah and Taheyya Kariokka.
+Khadaini abi) is a 1951 Egyptian film written, directed by and, starring Mahmoud Zulfikar, Sabah and Taheyya Kariokka.

 Plot

 Kawthar is a girl who works in the telephone service, and is in love with Mamdouh, a poor young man.
 Mamdouh proposes to marry Kawthar, but her father refuses and sees that she must marry Shaaban, the rich man, and under her father's pressure, Kawthar marries Shaaban, and lives in his villa in which she resides with him and his daughter who has a mental illness.
 One of the misfits tries to kill Shaaban, but by chance Mamdouh saves him from fate, and Shaaban could not reward him except by entrusting him with managing the casino he owns, in a confrontation between Kawthar and the villa's maid, the maid declares to her that she is Shaaban's wife, and this is a secret between them, and she also told her that Shaaban, this rich man, is nothing but a forger of money.
 Others he controls so as not to reveal his secret, Kawthar manages to report Shaaban and brings the police to arrest him and his gang, but the maid rushes and kills Shaaban, and at the end Mamdouh marries Kawthar.